Inrixia/Floatplane-Downloader/wiki/settings.md

 At the creator level you can see the `creatorId` and `plan`.
 You can also choose to `skip` a creator and not download videos from them.<br>
 <br>

-All creators will have a `_default` channel, this is what videos are sorted under by default if there are no other channels that match.<br>
 You can add as many channels to a creator as you like, each **channel** has its own episode count and is considered its own "series".<br>
 <br>